The importance of protected Trees and How to Identify Them

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a protected tree without permission?

-If you carry out work on a tree that is protected without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you carry out work on a tree that is protected without obtaining the necessary permissions, you could face substantial fines and even imprisonment.

-Can I contest an TPO or preservation order?
+Can I contest an TPO Or preservation or TPO?

 Conclusion